joshuafried/caladan-ae/README.md

 ### Storage
 This code has been tested with an Intel Optane SSD 900P Series NVMe device.
+If your device has op latencies that are greater than 10us, consider updating the device_latency_us variable (or the known_devices list) in runtme/storage.c.

 ## Running a simple block storage server
 Ensure that you have compiled Shenango withs storage support by setting the appropriate flag in shared.mk,